magnusdv/ribd/README.md

 Although the above strategy worked nicely in this case, it quickly gets awkward or impossible to model founder inbreeding by creating the complete pedigree.
-For example, inbreeding coefficients close to zero require enormous pedigrees!
+For example, inbreeding coefficients close to zero require enormous pedigrees\!
 And even worse: What if individual 1 was 100% inbred?
 This cannot be modelled in this way, as it calls for an infinite pedigree.

-A much easier approach is to use the `founderInbreeding()` feature offered by `pedtools`: We simply specify the inbreeding level of individual 1 (in the original `x`) to be that of a child of half siblings, i.e. 1/8.
+A much easier approach is to use the `founderInbreeding()` feature offered by `pedtools`: We simply specify the inbreeding level of individual 1 (in the original `x`) to be that of a child of half siblings, i.e. \(1/8\).

 ``` r
 founderInbreeding(x, ids = 1) = 1/8